 Here’s a full list of popular self-hosted carts:

 - Magento – Extremely customizable and feature rich, but wildly complex.

 - WooCommerce – Build on WordPress and easy to install and get up-and-running.

 - Open Cart – A very clean interface, light design and good feature set.

 - Ultra Cart

-- Zencart & osCommerce – Built from the same architecture, these two carts are becoming outdated and are being replaced by much better options, like OpenCart.
+- Zencart & osCommerce – Built from the same architecture, these two carts are long outdated and are being replaced by much better options.
 I used Zencart to build my first eCommerce store.
-While it was a great option at the time, I wouldn’t recommend it as a top choice today.
+While it was a great option at the time, I wouldn’t recommend ittoday.

-Nearly all of the above carts are written in PHP.
+Nearly all of the shopping cart software mentioned above is written in PHP.
 If you’re a programmer in a different language, here are some non-PHP based options: